terraform-viettelidc/terraform-provider-vcloud/website/docs/r/provider_vdc.html.markdown

 # vcd\_provider\_vdc

-Provides a VMware Cloud Director Provider VDC resource.
+Provides a Viettel IDC Cloud Provider VDC resource.
 This resource can be used to create, modify, and delete a Provider VDC and use its data within other resources or data sources.

 Supported in provider *v3.10+*